WrestleMania XX: Reception

 WrestleMania XX was met with a generally mixed-to-positive critical reception.
 Robert Leighty Jr. of 411Mania gave the event an overall score of 7.3 out of 10.0 and noted that:

 This is a very long show with a lot of filler to get as many people as possible involved, but the Main Matches all delivered in some way.
 The 2 Main Title matches were fantastic, and the handicap match was a blast.
 You throw in a strong Jericho/Christian match and the unique crowd response of Goldberg/Lesnar and you have a strong WrestleMania.
 Not the greatest ever thanks to a mediocre run in the middle, but a good show that could have been better.

 The triple threat match between Shawn Michaels, Chris Benoit, and Triple H for the World Heavyweight Championship received critical acclaim, with many wrestling publications and websites calling this match one of the greatest wrestling matches of all time.
 Leighty wrote that the main event was, "The greatest three-way match in the history of professional wrestling.
 Everything was perfect about this match including the finish."
 The match was #2 on IGN's list of Top 20 Matches in WrestleMania History.
-However, due to the events surrounding the death of Chris Benoit, the match is rarely, if ever, mentioned by the WWE.
+However, due to the events surrounding the death of Chris Benoit, the match is rarely, if ever, mentioned by WWE.

 John Powell of Canadian Online Explorers professional wrestling section rated the entire event 4 out of 10 stars, which was a lower rating than he gave to the previous year's event.
 The Triple Threat match between Shawn Michaels, Chris Benoit, and Triple H for the World Heavyweight Championship receiving the highest rating of 7.5 out of 10 stars; the match between Eddie Guerrero and Kurt Angle for the WWE Championship was rated 7 out of 10 stars; the match between The Undertaker and Kane was rated 2 out of 10 stars; and the match between Bill Goldberg and Brock Lesnar received the lowest rating, 0 out of 10 stars.

 The Goldberg–Lesnar match is widely considered one of the worst matches in WrestleMania history.
 Writing for Bleacher Report, Mike Krakalovich named it the 4th worst match in the history of the event.
 The match was also inducted into WrestleCrap.